Skip to main content

 -f, --forceDelete even if non-terminal deployments reference the secret (returns 409 without)

-anycloud config
+anycloud notifications

 OptionDescription